A Day In The Life of an Inpatient Rehab Occupational Therapist

 The afternoons are definitely my favorite since I start treatments right at 1:00 and finish at 2:30.
 I only have 1.5 hours of treatments in the afternoon.
 I usually have one 30 minute treatment and one 60 minute treatment.

-For my afternoon treatments, I’ll do similar self-care treatments as the morning if the patient hasn’t gotten any OT yet.
+For my afternoon treatments, I might do similar self-care treatments as the morning if the patient hasn’t gotten any OT yet.
 The only difference is that I usually leave out the bathing and dressing since my patients are up and dressed by this time.

-I really like doing I-ADL activities like kitchen or laundry tasks to work on dynamic balance, reaching, standing tolerance, and gross/fine motor coordination.
-I’m super fortunate that we have a full kitchen equipped with a stove, sink, refrigerator, dishwasher and dishes, and as well a laundry room with a working washer and dryer so our patients can practice all of this before going home.
+I really like doing higher level I-ADL activities like kitchen or laundry tasks to work on dynamic balance, functional reaching, standing tolerance, and gross motor and/or fine motor coordination.
+I’m very fortunate that we have a full kitchen equipped with a stove, sink, refrigerator, dishwasher and dishes, and as well a laundry room with a working washer and dryer so our patients can practice all of this before going home.

 I also find myself doing a lot of tub/shower and toilet transfers in the afternoon in our training bathroom.
 The reason is because it’s hard to get to these ADLs when you have dressing and bathing in the patient rooms in the morning.